Is That Cough Something More? Key Signs of Lung Cancer to Know

 Lung cancer primarily develops in the lungs and can spread to other parts of the body.
 It generally falls into two categories: non-small cell lung cancer (NSCLC) and small cell lung cancer (SCLC).
 Each type has different characteristics and treatment approaches.

 Recognizing the signs of lung cancer early can make a significant difference in prognosis.
-Let’s delve into the common symptoms that may signal the presence of this disease.
+With awareness campaigns like World Cancer Day helping more people understand the importance of early detection, let’s delve into the common symptoms that may signal the presence of this disease.

 Persistent Cough